 Case 5.
 Information in the diploma

-In the spring of 2016, the Virtual Reception received a request from a second-year master's economics student, who asked to include the information about work-based learning into his diploma.
-Despite the fact that, according to the SPbU Regulations on Filling out, Issuing and Storing Documents on Higher Education dated May 10, 2016, the name of the organization where the practice had taken place would be obligatory to be indicated in the SPbU diploma only starting from 2017, it was decided that it was possible to include this information at the request of the applicant, as such information can be of great importance for potential employers.
+In the spring of 2016, the Virtual Reception received a request from a second-year master's economics student, who asked to include the information about the internships into his diploma.
+Despite the fact that, according to the St Petersburg University Regulations on Filling out, Issuing and Storing Documents on Higher Education dated May 10, 2016, the name of the organisation where the practice had taken place would be obligatory to be indicated in the St Petersburg University diploma only starting from 2017, it was decided that it was possible to include this information at the request of the applicant, as such information can be of great importance for potential employers.

 Case 6.
 Individual timetable for examinations and pass/fail tests